ignite-abd/ignite-abd/README.md

-👋 Hi there, I'm Antlera, a student at Sichuan University.
+👋 Hi there, I'm Xiaoda Wang, a student at Sichuan University.
 Welcome to my GitHub pages!!!

-🔍 I’m currently diving deep into research on distributed systems, machine learning/deep learning, cloud computing, and systems performance optimization.
+🔍 I’m currently diving deep into research on Graph Learning, Machine Learning, Data Mining, AI Security, Large Language Model.

-🔧 I’m currently building [DLRover](https://github.com/intelligent-machine-learning/dlrover), an automatic distributed deep learning system.
+🔧 I’m currently building [Couler](https://github.com/couler-proj/couler), Unified Machine Learning Workflow Optimization in Cloud.
 If you are interested, welcome to join us!

-🌐 You can find more about me on [my personal website](https://antlera.github.io/).
+🌐 You can find more about me on [my personal website](https://scholar.google.com/citations?user=TQLr9lMAAAAJ&hl=zh-CN&oi=ao).

-✉️ And if you want to contact me, please email my mailbox: tafflann@outlook.com.
+✉️ And if you want to contact me, please email my mailbox: awangxiaoda@gmail.com.